gkchestertron/notes/README.md

 # serve specific note file with grip and open in browser
 $ notes serve some_name

+# server runs in background - this is how you kill it
+$ notes serve kill

 # push your notes to the your git repo
 # will create a generic commit and push it to your fork
 $ notes push